ysndr/blog/src/posts/internals/2020-03-22-built-with-hakyll-part-2.md

 ```

 :::{.note}
 I am by no means an expert in Haskell at this point.
-I have learned alot writing the engine behind all this (Which in the end is also my main  motivator).
+I have learned alot writing the engine behind all this (Which in the end is actually my main  motivator).
 But I am certain some implementations could be done more idiomatically and/or efficiently.
 Thus, take the ideas that I had critically.

 I do welcome any coments in form of issues on [Github](https://github.com/ysndr/blog). :)
 :::